sworley1/nfl-reporting/README.md

 To Do's
 ---
-* :white_check_mark: archive script to archive old reports
+:white_check_mark: archive script to archive old reports
-* config file ? -> for looking at last `x` number of games. or what season to look at
+:black_square_button: ? -> for looking at last `x` number of games. or what season to look at
-* add down analysis?
+:black_square_button: add down analysis?
 Are there any trends on the play type on a down?
 Who is going for it the most on 4th?
-* Track changes in down distribution of run vs pass for each team over time?
+:black_square_button: Track changes in down distribution of run vs pass for each team over time?
 Look at the Cowboys week 2 -> 3
-* docker
+:black_square_button: docker